 Stress Hurts Gum Health

 Have you felt overwhelmed lately?
 Stress can disrupt your mental health and mood.
 But you might not realize it has a serious impact on your overall well-being too.
-Increased strain from high stress levels may lead to medical concerns throughout your body, including your mouth.
+High stress can cause problems with your oral health and overall well-being.

 Stress Hurts Gum Health